mgharbi/demosaicnet_caffe/README.md

 ### Training a new model

-You will first need to generate a new network description by running
+You will first need to generate a new network description by running:
 ```shell
 python bin/create_net --output output/new_net
 ```